EMD BL2: History

 In response to feedback from the railroads, the visually-identical BL2 was built with a heavier frame and draft gear and MU capability.
-The production BL2 used the standard electro-hydraulic governor and notched throttle as used in the F3 (as opposed to the air-actuated throttle with which the BL1 was originally built).
-The BL2 could be equipped with a train-seating steam generator for passenger service, identified by an exhaust stack between the panes of the front windshield.
+The production BL2 used the standard Woodward, Inc. electro-hydraulic governor and notched throttle as used in the F3 (as opposed to the air-actuated throttle with which the BL1 was originally built).
+The BL2 could be equipped with a train-heating steam generator for passenger service, identified by an exhaust stack between the panes of the front windshield.
+The B&M, C&O and Rock Island ordered such units.

 Limiting the locomotive's success were several mechanical and ergonomic drawbacks.
 The BL2 was expensive and time-consuming to build because of its unique carbody design.
 Rather than being built in small segments which could be moved to another area for final assembly, the BL2 had to be built entirely in once place.
 The mechanical components in the engine compartment were difficult to access and maintain, reducing its appeal among railroad shop crews.
 The locomotive's carbody lacked the full-length walkways of a true switch engine (a mistake not repeated on the subsequent "GP" series of diesels or other road switchers), making it difficult for the brakeman or switchman to move from one point on the locomotive to another during switching operations.
 Finally, although the industrial designers at EMD tried to build a carbody that evoked high-class passenger trains while retaining the utilitarianism of railroad work, the design never became popular.
 EMD applied the lessons learned from the BL2's lack of success in developing the GP7.